 The mission of the Calgary Warriors Track Club is to hand students grade 7-12 the tools and training to be successful in track & field.
 A number of top-class athletes have come from the ranks of the Calgary Warriors, making provincial and national teams, and several have obtained scholarships at universities in Canada and United States.
 We also invite older athletes, including masters, to join the club.

 It’s fun.
 It’s fast.
 It’s healthy.
 It’s Warriors Track.

 Track and field can be an exciting place to meet friends and participate in a variety of individual and team activities involving, running, jumping and throwing.
 Warrior Track membership is available for athletes between the ages of 12 – 19, although we have some younger and older athletes in our club.
 We provide coaching in sprints, hurdles, middle distance, jumps and combined events, as this is the primary focus of our club.

-Mario Festival, Assistant Coach
+Mario Festival, Head Coach

 Middle and long distance

 Jan Lips, Assistant Coach

 Kenneth Wright, Assistant Coach

 Esther Sieben, Assistant Coach

 Larry Bellehumeur, President and Calgary Track Council representative